• Skip to primary navigation

 Perfect Idli Dosa Batter In Vitamix

 This recipe will make a perfect idli dosa batter using Vitamix.
-Also learn why it is not a good idea to use your instant pot to ferment the batter.
+Also, check out how to ferment dosa batter in the oven.

 idli in a plate with sambar in background